collapsed-stacks/firearms/questions/696/fixed-power-vs-variable-power-scopes.md

 - posted by: [Bryson](https://stackexchange.com/users/-1/32-bryson) on 2011-12-01
 - score: 3

-<p>The trade-off between fixed- and variable-power scopes is primarily flexibility for durability.
+The trade-off between fixed- and variable-power scopes is primarily flexibility for durability.
 In a fixed-power scope there are fewer moving parts and less to go wrong.
 They usually stand up better to hard impacts and especially hard use.
-What you give up is the ability to lower magnification and widen your field of view on closer-ranged or moving targets, or enhance the level of detail you're able to see by increasing magnification.</p>
+What you give up is the ability to lower magnification and widen your field of view on closer-ranged or moving targets, or enhance the level of detail you're able to see by increasing magnification.

-<p>Fixed power scopes are also less expensive to manufacture because of the decreased number of parts required.
-Because of this you're able to get a better quality scope for the same price as a lesser-quality variable-power scope. </p>
+Fixed power scopes are also less expensive to manufacture because of the decreased number of parts required.
+Because of this you're able to get a better quality scope for the same price as a lesser-quality variable-power scope.

-<p>I've never done varmint hunting, so I'm not sure how much movement of the target is involved.
+I've never done varmint hunting, so I'm not sure how much movement of the target is involved.
 Fixed-power scopes at close range can make it hard to quickly acquire a target and easy to lose them if they leave your field of vision.
-At longer ranges as the target fills less of the scope, this is mitigated.</p>
+At longer ranges as the target fills less of the scope, this is mitigated.

-<p>Another thing to keep in mind is that lower-quality, variable-power scopes often will not give you their highest magnification level without distorting the image in some way.
-I haven't done much reading about the SWFA glass because I've not considered buying it, but it may be another thing to look into for you before making your purchase.</p>
+Another thing to keep in mind is that lower-quality, variable-power scopes often will not give you their highest magnification level without distorting the image in some way.
+I haven't done much reading about the SWFA glass because I've not considered buying it, but it may be another thing to look into for you before making your purchase.